-5405.20: Safe &Healthy Learning Environment

-5405.30: Nutritional Standards

-5405.40: Guidelines for Sale of Food Items Outside of School Meal Program

-5405.50: Physical Education and Physical Activity

-5405.60: Health Education

-5405.65: Family Life/Sexual Health

-5405.70: Health Services

-5405.80: Counseling, Psychological and Social Services

-5405.90: Family and Community Involvement

-5405.100: Health Promotion for Staff
+- 5405.10: Wellness Task Force - 5405.20: Safe & Healthy Learning Environment - 5405.30: Nutritional Standards for All School Meals - 5405.35 Adequacy of Time for School Meals - 5405.40: Guidelines for Sale of Food Items Outside of School Meal Program - 5405.50: Physical Education and Physical Activity - 5405.60: Health Education - 5405.65: Family Life/Sexual Health - 5405.70: Health Services - 5405.80: Counseling, Psychological and Social Services - 5405.90: Student, Family and Community Involvement - 5405.100: Health Promotion for Staff - 5405.110: Administrative Regulations, Guidelines and Implementation

-5405.10 Wellness Task Force
+5405.10: Wellness Task Force

-A Wellness Task Force shall convene a meeting at least semi-annually and be comprised of representatives of the Administration, parents, community representatives, teachers, and principals.
-The Wellness Task Force will review the implementation of this policy and make recommendations to the Administration and the Board with regard to issues impacting student and employee health, nutrition, physical education and wellness.
+A Wellness Task Force shall convene a meeting at least semi-annually and will be comprised of representatives of the Administration, students, parents, community representatives, teachers, and school principals.
+Every three years, the Wellness Task Force will review the implementation of this policy and make recommendations to the Administration and the Board with regard to issues impacting student and employee health, nutrition, physical education and wellness.
+The review process, including who was involved and what changes were made, will be communicated to all families in the District.
+To support increased transparency of Wellness Task Force meetings, the District will create a page on their website where families can view the District's Wellness Policy, as well as the Wellness Task Force meeting agendas and minutes.

-5405.20 Safe & Healthy Learning Environment
+5405.20: Safe & Healthy Learning Environment